Hackx2/hxmini/README.md

 <hr>

 ## Contribution (yippie)
-Contributions are welcome!!! 💖 If you have suggestions or find a bug, please open an [issue](https://github.com/hackx2/hxmini/issues).
+Contributions are always welcome and appreciated!!! 💖If you have a bug or have any suggestions, please open an [issue](https://github.com/hackx2/hxmini/issues).

 <hr>